-Our People, or anyone who may access our services may also report any form of abuse to the Organisation's Child Safety Officer(s) for further support and to ensure that the Organisation takes all reasonable steps to keep the young person and others safe.
+Our People, or anyone who may access our services must also report any form of harm or risk of harm to the Organisation's Child Safety Officer(s) for further support and to ensure that the Organisation takes all reasonable steps to keep the young person and others safe.

-If you have a concern around a young person's safety and wellbeing or you think the Child Safe Code of Conduct has been breached by a person in the Organisation please contact our Child Safety Officer(s).
+If you have a concern around a young person's safety and wellbeing by a person in the Organisation, after making a report to child protection authorities or police, please also contact our Child Safety Officer(s).
 Their names and phone numbers are:

-• Employment Services (TTW & DES) Simone O'Neill Ph.
-(08) 8445 2931 • Training Services Yvonne Christophides Ph.
-(08) 8346 5662 • BlueSky Mind Studio Hamish Robertson Ph: (08) 8377 0101
+٠ Employment Services (TTW & DES) Simone O'Neill Ph.
+(08) 8445 2931 ٠ Training Services Yvonne Christophides Ph.
+(08) 8346 5662 ٠ BlueSky Mind Studio Hamish Robertson Ph: (08) 8377 0101

-The Organisation will support any of our people who makes a report to their relevant state child abuse report lines.
+The Organisation will support any of our people who makes a report to their relevant state child abuse report lines by offering external counselling services.